cwinfosec/practice/README.md

 ### Summary

-This is a summary of the contents of this repo.
+This is a summary of the challenges taken on in this repo.

 #### DVWA